Key Takeaway

 HIPAA BAA?
 GDPR DPA?
 Telecom licenses in target countries?

-Open late-night tickets during trial week.
+Open late night tickets during trial week.
 Gauge response time.

 When sticking with Twilio still makes sense